Create a virtual environment to run Tox

 Examples

-Run Tox in an ephemeral virtual environment, use the tox.ini
+Run Tox in an ephemeral virtual environment, use the tox.ini file found in

 the current working directory, run all the default Tox environments in parallel: